 Worst Performer – Emil Forsberg

-Definitely not the worst player ability-wise and is arguably, but considering he led all of Europe in assists last season, the Swede has played well below expectations.
+Definitely not the worst player ability-wise and is arguably their best all-around player, but considering he led all of Europe in assists last season, the Swede has played well below expectations.
 He’s been alright, but if RB Leipzig is to ever challenge Bayern in the foreseeable future, alright just won’t cut it.

 Manager – Ralph Hasenhüttl